 Through VLAA, more than 300 accountants and lawyers offer counsel to artists and administrators who are asking for help in record numbers.
 Each year, our volunteers donate more than $150,000 in pro bono services to the arts community.

-Founded in 1982 by St. Louis University School of Law and the city’s Arts and Humanities Commission, VLAA is housed in the Regional Arts Commission’s building on Delmar, which opened in 2003.
+Our organization was co-founded in 1982 by Saint Louis University School of Law and the city’s Arts and Humanities Commission (now Regional Arts Commission).
 Our primary service area is greater St. Louis, which includes St. Louis City, St. Charles, St. Louis, and Jefferson counties in Missouri and Madison and St. Clair counties in Illinois.
 But we also serve Columbia and eastern Missouri.

 We added arts-related mediation to our menu of services in 1997.
 Mediation is an innovative and informal process in which trained neutral mediators help disputing parties communicate directly with each other in order to create their own solutions.
 While the caseload for mediation is not large, those who have used the service say it is invaluable.